 Not only is it possible to analyze legacy data sources, to collect metadata, and then support development teams in an evolutionary manner you really have no choice in the matter.
 This is obvious for several reasons:

 With an evolutionary approach to MDM you want to work in priority order.
 This order should be set by the business not by the IT department.
-A common Agile strategy, exemplified in development methods such as Open Unified Process, Extreme Programming (XP), and Microsoft Solution Framework (MSF) for Agile, is have the stakeholders prioritize the work to be done, not the IT professionals.
-This strategy is depicted in Figure 2 and described in detail in Agile Requirements Change Management.
+A common Agile strategy is to have the stakeholders prioritize the work to be done, not the IT professionals.
+This strategy is depicted in Figure 1 and described in detail in Agile Requirements Change Management.
 This enables you to maximize return on investment (ROI) because you’re always working on the most important functionality required by your stakeholders.
-Yes, your enterprise architecture and enterprise business modeling efforts will still guide your work, but this guidance will be reflected in the overall prioritization of the work.Figure 2.
-Agile requirements change management process.
+Yes, your enterprise architecture and enterprise business modeling efforts will still guide your work, but this guidance will be reflected in the overall prioritization of the work.

 This is probably the most radical advice which I present in this article â€” data is a secondary concern for MDM, not a primary one.
-An IBM study into CRM showed that the primary success factors for CRM were business-oriented and cultural in nature and not technical.
+Success factors for CRM were business-oriented and cultural in nature and not technical.
 Considering that MDM is arguably CRM applied to all major business concepts and not just customers we should really take heed of these findings.
 In other words, you must focus on usage, not on data.

 With a usage-driven approach your major requirements artifacts explain how people will work with, or interact with, the system.
 Examples of such artifacts include use cases, user stories, and usage scenarios which are primary artifacts of OpenUP, XP, and MSF for Agile respectively.
 Business process models could also arguably be used here, but none of the major agile development methodologies use them as a primary artifact although Agile Modeling includes them as potential models which you should apply where appropriate.
 When these artifacts are created rigorously they often refer to other types of requirements, such as business rules and report specifications.
-However, these sorts of details are often explored on a just-in-time (JIT) model storming basis during the project so many agile teams won’t invest in rigorously documenting them because the useful lifetime of such documentation is very short.
+However, these sorts of details are often explored on a just-in-time (JIT) model storming basis during the initiative so many agile teams won’t invest in rigorously documenting them because the useful lifetime of such documentation is very short.

 The value in usage models, in particular use cases and usage scenarios, is that they focus on the business objectives which end users are trying to accomplish by using your system(s).
 If your stakeholders are able to prioritize the various usages, then suddenly development teams find themselves in the position of being able to not only deliver something of concrete value, the implementation of the various usages, but if they implement them in priority order then they will maximize stakeholder’s return on investment (ROI) in IT.